isomerpages/csa-otcep/pages/Speakers.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2024 OTCEP Forum/2024 Speakers/Mr_David_Koh.png">
 </div>
 <p>Mr David Koh is Singapore’s first Commissioner of Cybersecurity and the
-founding Chief Executive of the Cyber Security Agency (CSA) of Singapore.</p>
+founding Chief Executive of the Cyber Security Agency (CSA) of Singapore.
-<p></p>
-<p>He is concurrently Chief (Digital Security &amp; Technology) at the Ministry
-of Digital Development and Information.</p>
+He is concurrently Chief (Digital Security &amp; Technology) at the Ministry of Digital Development and Information.</p>
 <p>As Commissioner, he has the legal authority to investigate cyber threats
 and incidents to ensure that essential services are not disrupted in the event of a cyber-attack.
-As Chief Executive of CSA, he leads Singapore’s efforts to provide dedicated and centralised oversight of national cyber security functions.</p>
-<p>These include enforcing the cybersecurity legislation; strategy and policy
+As Chief Executive of CSA, he leads Singapore’s efforts to provide dedicated and centralised oversight of national cyber security functions.
+These include enforcing the cybersecurity legislation;
-development; cyber security operations; ecosystem, R&amp;D and capability development, public outreach and international engagement.
+strategy and policy development; cyber security operations; ecosystem, R&amp;D and capability development, public outreach and international engagement.
 Concurrently, as Chief (Digital Security &amp; Technology), he oversees digital security policy and technology capability development in the Ministry of Digital Development and Information.</p>
 <p>Mr Koh also sits on the Boards of the Government Technology Agency (GovTech),
 the Monetary Authority of Singapore (MAS) Cyber and Technology Resilience Experts (“CTREX”) Panel and the Healthcare Cybersecurity Advisory Panel